 This is the beach fronting the resort area where we stay on Kauai.
 I've done very well here before and every time I leave I'm sure there is plenty left to be found.
 The sands runs out onto a coral bottom, and right about where the waves are breaking there is about a foot of sand on top of the coral.
 I find the rings in nooks and crannies in the coral basement and so I try to work in that zone where I feel the coral bottom is not too deep.
 I've detected out in the bare coral and find lots of coins but have had less luck with jewelry out beyond the surf.
 The results are similar up out of the water, with lots of coins but an even poorer chance of jewelry finds.
 The surf break has been the hot spot for me.

 Since it is mid-winter the surf is about all I can handle when it comes to staying in one place.
 I use a neoprene suit to keep from getting beat up if the waves toss me on the bottom.
 I have a 40 lb. weight belt that keeps me in place, and allows me to instantly duck to the bottom to retrieve the finds.
-Frankly, being over-weighted is dangerous and should not be attempted by anyone not very comfortable in the water.
+Frankly, using too much weight is dangerous and should not be attempted by anyone not very comfortable in the water.
 I have numerous SCUBA certifications plus thousands of hours of hookah diving time so I'm more comfortable than most people in the water.
 I have an excellent US Divers snorkel that sheds most of the water taken in as waves pound over me.
 After awhile you develop a sixth-sense about when and when not to take a big breath of air!